ikrs/ProGit/README.md

 git rm --cached filename
 - keep the file in your working three but remove it from staging area, preatty usefull if we forgot to add some file in .gitignore

+git mv file_from file_to
+- rename a file in Git

+git log
+- view the commit history